thaliasch1/utfinfo-backend/README.md

 # UTFInfo
-In this repository you will find the code for the Front-end system of the project:
+In this repository you will find the code for the Back-end system of the project:

  <b>UFTINFO: Web platform for displaying informational media.</b>